 The Environment

+The land within Cordillera exhibits wonderful environmental variation.
 The Cordillera community spans the lower Colorow Creek drainage, which gathers water from descending ridges and valleys at the northern end of the rugged Sawatch Range.
-Seven thousand acres in size, portions of the Summit and the Territories are located so far west that they have expansive views of the Brush Creek drainage above the Town of Eagle.
-Elevations range from 7,100 feet at the bottom of Colorow Creek Road to 9,400 feet at the top of the Summit, and lands within Cordillera exhibit wonderful environmental variation.
+Cordillera spans 7,000 acres, and portions of the Summit and the Territories are located so far west that they have expansive views of the Brush Creek drainage above the Town of Eagle.
+Elevations in Cordillera range from 7,100 feet at the bottom of Colorow Creek Road to 9,400 feet at the top of the Summit.

 Vegetation